 Do you feel like you need to make some changes to your meals this year but lack inspiration?
 Look no further than your blender.
 Blenders are not only good for making smoothies but can bring a variety of delicious tastes right into your own kitchen.
 You can make sauces, soups, and even desserts.
-We present to you the best (and tastiest!) blender recipes that will keep you going into 2022 and beyond!
+We present to you the best (and tastiest!) blender recipes that will keep you going!

 Making Soup in a Blender